trinajstica/baar/README.md

 IMPORTANT: The content below documents the CLI behavior (actual implemented commands and options) and describes the GUI features in detail.
 The CLI documentation reflects the implemented behavior in the source code.

+## What's new

+- Compact CLI progress output: when running compact CLI flows (default non-verbose mode), filenames are shown as a basename together with a percentage in parentheses, for example:

+    ./baar a my.baar file1.txt
+    Adding files: file1.txt (32%)

+    This keeps the CLI compact and suitable for terminals where space is limited.
+Verbose mode (or `--verbose`) retains full path output and an activity spinner.

+- Owner restoration on extract (root-only): when extracting as root (`sudo`), BAAR restores stored file ownership (uid/gid) from the archive.
+When extracting as a regular user, files are created with the extracting user's ownership.
+    - This applies to both the native `.baar` format and libarchive-based reads (ZIP/TAR) where stored uid/gid information is available.
+For libarchive extraction the program sets owner restoration flags when run as root.

+- Installation: `make install` honors `PREFIX` and `DESTDIR`, suitable for packaging and installing directly under `/usr`.

 ## Command-line (CLI) usage

 The CLI supports the following subcommands and options (exact behavior implemented in `src/baar.c`):